Explanation

 SEQUENCE returns an array of numbers between 1-15, RANDARRAY returns an array of 15 decimal values, and the SORTBY function sorts the output from SEQUENCE using the output from RANDARRAY.
 The result is a list of the 15 numbers between 1-15, sorted randomly.

-An alternative to the simple approach described above is to create a list of unique numbers with the SEQUENCE function, sort the list randomly, then extract a portion of the list.
+An alternative to the simple approach described above is to create a list of unique numbers with the SEQUENCE function, sort the list randomly, and then extract a portion of the list.
 This guarantees a specific number of unique values across a large range of possibilities.
-In the worksheet shown the formula used to do this in F5 is:
+This is the approach used in the worksheet shown above, where the formula in cell F5 is:

 =INDEX(SORTBY(SEQUENCE(C5,1,C4,C6),RANDARRAY(C5)),SEQUENCE(C7))